Dest76ter/College-Classification-using-K-Means-Clustering/README.md

 ## Usage

 1. Clone the repository.
-2. Install the required Python libraries.
+2. Install the required Python libraries using `pip install -r requirements.txt`.
-3. Run the provided Jupyter Notebook or Python script.
+3. Run the provided Jupyter Notebook or Python script to perform heart disease classification.

 **Note:** The dataset used in this project is for demonstration purposes only.